ActivitySim/activitysim/docs/core.rst

 Helpers
 -------

+.. index:: chunk_size
+.. _chunk_size:
 .. _chunk_in_detail:

 Chunk
 ~~~~~

+Chunking management.

+.. note::
+   The definition of chunk_size has changed from previous versions of ActivitySim.
+The revised definition
+   of chunk_size simplifies model setup since it is the approximate amount of RAM available to
+   ActivitySim as opposed to the obscure number of doubles (64-bit numbers) in a chunk of a choosers table.

-The ``chunk_size`` is the approximate amount of RAM for the chooser chunk size in gigabytes for batch
+The ``chunk_size`` is the approximate amount of RAM in gigabytes to allocate to ActivitySim for batch
 processing choosers across all processes.
 It is specified in bytes, for example ``chunk_size: 500_000_000_000`` is 500 GB.
-If set to ``0`` then no chunking will be performed and ActivitySim will attempt to solve all the
+If set to 0 then no chunking will be performed and ActivitySim will attempt to solve all the
 choosers at once across all the processes.
 Chunking is required when all the chooser data required
 to process all the choosers cannot fit within the available RAM and so ActivitySim must split the set of choosers into
 batches and then process the batches in sequence.

-.. note::
-   The definition of chunk_size has changed from previous versions of ActivitySim.
-The revised definition
-   of chunk_size simplifies model setup since it is the approximate amount of RAM available to
-   ActivitySim as opposed to the obscure number of doubles (64-bit numbers) in a chunk of a choosers table.

 Configuration of the ``chunk_size`` depends on several parameters: